HomeAboutProfessionalVolunteerOpinion ArticlesInspirationContact

 1999 June 24 Hartford Courant on educational opportunity and preparation for college

-1999 January 12 Hartford Courant on ex-gang member/drug addict "Redemption from His Sins, or Not"
+1999 January 12 Hartford Courant on ex-gang member recovering from addiction "Redemption from His Sins, or Not"

 1997 June 7 NY Daily News "Charity Needs Pros"